PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 ## Goals

-We will add and configure the Playfab Unreal GSDK to your project, and test it locally to verify it is expected to work on PlayFab Multiplayer Services.
+We will add and configure the PlayFab Unreal GSDK to your project, and test it locally to verify it is expected to work on PlayFab Multiplayer Services.

 ## Requirements